lulu70/vegan-site/content/printViews/beans-n-pasta-spring-salad.md

 2. Chop all the vegetables to your desired size.
 3. Place the white beans in a large bowl and add the basil, arugula,  the pasta and the chopped vegetables.
 4. Add the olive oil, lemon juice, dijon mustard, nigella seeds, cumin, salt and pepper.
-5. Mix it well and serve cold and fresh. enjoy!
+5. Mix it well and serve cold and fresh.<br/>
+enjoy!